 We received two recent sightings of Egyptian Nightjars (Caprimulgus aegyptius) in this February from two Moroccan birding hotspots: Aousserd in Western Sahara and Merzouga in Eastern Sahara.

-Because Egyptian Nightjars are not known to occur in the breeding areas in February, I did a quick search in grey literature and found that the species was recorded at Mergouga in this month since at least 2007.
-I list here known observations starting from the earliest:
+The Egyptian Nightjars are not known to occur in their Northwest African breeding areas in February.
+Because of this, I did a quick search in grey literature and found that the species was recorded at Mergouga in February since at least 2007.
+I list below all known observations starting from the earliest:

 - One bird seen in a wadi south of Auberge Kasbah Said (near Merzouga) on 20 Feb.
 2007 by Scandinavian birder Stefan Magnusson and his colleagues.

-- One bird photographed (pic 2) between Rissani and Merzouga on 26 Feb.
+- One bird photographed between Rissani and Merzouga on 26 Feb.
 2014 by Dutch birder Maurice Elf.

 - Single birds were observed at Erg Chebbi, Merzouga on 28 Feb.
 2014 and 2015 by Mark Beevers/ Rockjumper Birding Tour.
 As mentioned above, Mark and his birding group observed 2 birds at Merzouga on 21 and 22 Feb.
 2016 (so observed during three years in a row!).